mattijsk14/BinPicking/Installation/3 - Install packages.md

 make
 sudo make install
 ```
-# by default, "libgrasp_pose_detection.so" shall be installed to "/usr/local/lib"
-# and header files installed to "/usr/local/include/gpd"
+- note: by default, "libgrasp_pose_detection.so" shall be installed to "/usr/local/lib" and header files installed to "/usr/local/include/gpd"